Podcast: Professor Szybist earns national acclaim for poetry

 “I feel fortunate to be working at an institution where artists as illustrious as Mary Szybist enhance our daily lives,” said Rishona Zimring, chair of the Department of English.
 “These recent awards honor Mary’s achievement as a rising star in the poetry world, but perhaps not all great poets are also great teachers: Mary is a gifted one.
 The ways she cultivates the love and the discipline of poetry in students are transformative, and immeasurably enrich our community.”

-UPDATE: Szybist’s work is featured on the Jim Lerher News Hour (PBS) website for the week of February 9.
+UPDATE: Szybist’s work was featured on the Jim Lerher News Hour (PBS) website for the week of February 9.